Raunak-Sarmacharya/kcn-seniors-docs/docs/blog-management/comments-system-management.md

 ## Conclusion

-The WordPress Comments System serves as a vital communication channel for the KCN Seniors community, enabling meaningful interaction between co-operative members, volunteers, and administrators.
+The WordPress Comments System serves as a vital communication channel for the community, enabling meaningful interaction between co-operative members, volunteers, and administrators.
 The integration with the Members Plugin provides sophisticated access control while maintaining an open, welcoming environment for community discussion.

 **Key Success Factors:**
 - **Role-Based Access**: Ensures appropriate participation levels across user types